from the captive breeding "hatchery" at Patuxent WRC in

 2012: Cranes #15-09 and #11-09 arrived at their Leon County, Florida winter home on November 26.
 The pair makes their territory on private property there.
 Each evening they arrive to spend the night and every morning they depart for aday of foraging.
 Before leaving on their day's adventures, they often chase either the cows or the Canada geese that share their winter territory.

-2013: Cranes #11-09 and #15-09 completed migration to central Wisconsin on April 3.
+2013: Cranes #11-09 and #15-09 began migration March 22 and arrived back in central Wisconsin on April 3.
 They soon had a nest together but they abandoned the nest in early May, apparently in response to the hatch of black flies in late April.
 Their eggs were collected, hatched in incubators, and the young cranes were used in release experiments at sites in eastern Wisconsin where there are fewer black flies.
 The pair did not nest again this summer.

 2013: Cranes #11-09 and #15-09 safely migrated to their wintering territory on a pasture with a pond near Tallahassee, Florida.
 They dropped in at the St. Marks pen site in February!